mattvision/the-home-church.hugo-cms/site/content/_index.md

-    We meet at various locations around Gladstone, Calliope and <span class="nowrap">Tannum Sands</span>, and our Sunday meetings typically
+    We meet at various locations around Gladstone, Calliope and <span class="nowrap">Tannum Sands</span> (in Central Queensland, Australia), and our Sunday meetings typically
     include: